Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Adding a separating cycle to the region tree

 \subsection{Partitioning the faces}

 $R$ is represented compactly: vertices in $G[R]$ of degree 2 are removed by merging the adjacent edges creating {\em super edges}.
 Each super edge is associated with the first and last edge on the corresponding path.
-In addition to partitioning the faces, we must find the compact representation for the two new regions, $R_1$ and $R_2$.
+In addition to partitioning the faces, we must find the compact representation for the two new regions, $R_\ell$ and $R_r$.

-The algorithm for finding $\mathcal F_1$ starts with an empty set and consists of three steps: \begin{description} \item[Left root vertices] Identify the set $L$ of vertices $v$ on $C$ having an edge emanating to the left of $C$; also identify, for each $v\in L$, the two edges on $C$ incident to $v$ (in $G$, not the compact representation). \item[Search] Start a search in $R$ from each vertex of $L$ avoiding edges on $C$ or emanating to the right of $C$; for each super edge $\hat e$ of $R$ visited, find the first (or last) edge $e$ on the path represented by $\hat e$.
-If there is no vertex in $L$ take any edge $e$ on $C$. \item[Add] For each pair of faces $f_1,f_2$ adjacent to $e$, find the two children of $R$ in $\mathcal T$ having $f_1$ and $f_2$ as descendants, respectively, and add these nodes to $\mathcal F_1$. \end{description}
+The algorithm for finding $\mathcal F_\ell$ starts with an empty set and consists of three steps: \begin{description} \item[Left root vertices] Identify the set $L$ of vertices $v$ on $C$ having an edge emanating to the left of $C$; also identify, for each $v\in L$, the two edges on $C$ incident to $v$ (in $G$, not the compact representation).
+(Details will be given in Section~\ref{subsec:Step1}.) \item[Search] Start a search in $R$ from each vertex of $L$.
+During this search, avoid edges of $C$ and edges that emanate to the right of $C$.
+For each super edge $\hat e$ of $R$ visited, find the first (or last) edge $e$ on the path represented by $\hat e$. \item[Add] For each searched edge and for each pair of faces $f_1,f_2$ adjacent to this edge, find the two children of $R$ in $\mathcal T$ having $f_1$ and $f_2$ as descendants, respectively.
+Add those nodes that are also descendants of $\mathcal F$ to $\mathcal F_\ell$. \end{description}

 This algorithm correctly builds $\mathcal F_1$: The algorithm visits all super edges $\hat e$ that are strictly inside $R$ and on the left side of $C$.
 Let $A_1$ and $A_2$ be the children of $R$ that are added corresponding to edge $e$. $A_i$ is a region or a face of $G$: let $C_i$ be the bounding cycle.
 Since $f_i$ is a descendent of $A_i$, $f_i$ is contained by $\intc{C_i}$.
 Since $e$ is in $C_1$ and $C_2$: so must $\hat e$. $A_1$ and $A_2$ are therefore the child regions of $R$ on either side of $\hat e$.